menu

 Demographics

-The citizens of Ridgeway - Gilman City are slightly less educated than the national average of 21.84% for the average city or town: 13.47% of adults in Ridgeway - Gilman City have a bachelor's degree or advanced degree
+The percentage of adults in Ridgeway - Gilman City with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.47% of adults in Ridgeway - Gilman City have a bachelor's degree or advanced degree.

 The per capita income in Ridgeway - Gilman City in 2022 was $24,699, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,796 for a family of four.
 However, Ridgeway - Gilman City contains both very wealthy and poor people as well.